thesofproject/sof-docs/developer_guides/linux_driver/architecture/sof_driver_arch.rst

 PCM Driver
 **********

-The SOF PCM driver creates ALSA PCMs, DAPM, and kcontrols based on the `topology <https://thesofproject.github.io/latest/developer_guides/topology/topology.html>`_ data loaded at runtime.
+The SOF PCM driver creates ALSA PCMs, DAPM, and kcontrols based on the :ref:`topology` data loaded at runtime.
 The PCM driver also allocates buffers for DMA and registers with runtime PM.
 It contains architecture- and platform-generic code.
 The PCM driver implements the low-level functions defined by the ALSA PCM middle layer in ``struct snd_pcm_ops``.
 These functions implement the platform-generic parts and invoke platform-specific ops to access the hardware.

 When the machine driver is probed and the sound card is registered, the SOF PCM component driver gets probed when the dai links in the sound card are bound to the card.
 The SOF PCM component probe callback loads the topology file for the DUT.
 The SOF topology defines the audio processing pipelines, FE DAIs, and the BE DAI configuration for the BE dai links defined in the machine driver.
 Therefore, it is important to make sure that the DAI link IDs for the BE DAIs are identical in the topology and the machine driver.
 A mismatch in the DAI links ID will cause the sound card registration to fail.